Clogogo/hyperskill.org-Java/Simple Chatty Bot (Java)/Simple Chatty Bot (Java)/task/src/bot/readme.md

-Stage #1: Hello!
-What’s your name?
+Stage #2: How old are you?

 Description

-Digital personal assistants help people to drive cars, plan their day, buy something online.
-In a sense, they are simplified versions of artificial intelligence with whom you can talk.

-In this project, you will develop step by step a simple bot which will help you to study programming.

-For the first stage, you will write a bot who displays a greeting, its name and the date of its creation.
+At this stage, you will introduce yourself to the bot.
+He will greet you by your name and then try to guess your age using arithmetic operations.

 Your program must print the following lines:

 Hello!
-My name is {botName}.
+My name is Aid.
-I was created in {birthYear}.
+I was created in 2018.
-Instead of {botName} print any name you choose and replace {birthYear} with the current year (four digits), ex:
+Please, remind me your name.
+What a great name you have, {yourName}!
+Let me guess your age.
+Enter remainders of dividing your age by 3, 5 and 7.
+Your age is 22; that's a good time to start programming!
+You may change the name and the creation year of your bot if you want.

+Instead of {yourName}, the bot must print your name entered from the standard input.
+Instead of {yourAge}, the bot must determine your age according to the following formula:

+age = ((age % 3) * 70 + (age % 5) * 21 + (age % 7) * 15) % 105
+Here is an example of a dialogue with the bot.
+Input lines are started with ">" symbol.
+You do not need to read this symbol.

 Hello!
 My name is Aid.
 I was created in 2018.
+Please, remind me your name.
+> Max
+What a great name you have, Max!
+Let me guess your age.
+Say me remainders of dividing your age by 3, 5 and 7.
+> 1 2 1
+Your age is 22; that's a good time to start programming!
-You can change the text if you need but print exactly two lines.
+Use the provided template to simplify your work.
+You can change the text, but not the number of printed lines.

-Next, we will use Aid and 2018 as your assistant's name and its birth year, but you can change it if you want.